FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 1. Using your favourite terminal emulator, change your current directory to the top level of the checked out repository.
 This is important for the successful execution of the Lichess build scripts. `cd lila`

-1. Set up the submodules by executing the following command: `git submodule update --init --recursive`.
+1. Set up the submodules by executing the following command: `git submodule update --init --recursive`

 1. Run `./bin/build-deps.sh`